-All staff awaiting first aid training are listed in every room.
-When children are taken on an outing away from our nursery, we will always ensure they are accompanied by at least one member of staff who holds a current full PFA certificate.
+All first aid trained staff are listed in every room.
+When children are taken on an outing away from our nursery, we will always ensure they are accompanied by at least one member of staff who holds a current full (12 hour) PFA certificate.
 A first aid box is taken on all outings, along with any medication that needs to be administered in an emergency, including inhalers etc.